-Abnormal results may be a sign of infection by bacteria, virus, or fungus.
+Abnormal results may be a sign of an infection.
+The infection can be caused by bacteria, virus, or fungus.

 The test results may show which organism is causing the infection.
-It will help your doctor decide on the right treatment.
+It will help your provider decide on the right treatment.

 No risks are involved with swabbing the ear canal.
 Ear surgery may involve some risks.